 frequently asked questions and should answer most general inquiries.

 Q. WHO PAYS FOR BLUEJACKET.COM?

-A. Bluejacket.com is a privately owned website.
+A. Bluejacket.com is a privately held website.
 Expenses

-are offset through minimal commissions received from referral book
+are partially offset through the minimal commissions received from referral book

 sales.
 A few